jbcodeforce/shift_left_utils/docs/blue_green_deploy.md

 join int_1
 ```

 For the 'view' creation, the Flink statement may be impacted as one of its source table is modified.
-So the same deployment logic applies.
+So the same renaming logic applies.

 During the tuning on the impacted statements, the pipeline dependencies can help assessing which statements to change. (e.g. `shift_left pipeline build-execution-plan --table-name <flink-intermediate> --may-start-descendants`).